chuangcaleb/wtsa/_drafts/Disney's Raya - TV Series Pitch 1/RAYA Episode 1 - Kumandra.md

 		- Raya exclaims!
 "That's why Heart seems so prosperous compared to the other tribes: it's not that the Gem gives some magic favour to Heart, but it's that Heart trusts the other tribes."
 - Namaari then brings up they're both Sisu fans
 	- Naamari: You know, Fang legend says she’s still out there.
 I'm not supposed to show you this, but…
-	- Naamari pulls out a Scroll that she's not supposed to show
+	- Naamari pulls out a Scroll that she says she's not supposed to show
-	- It's the same scroll that adult Raya is using as her map!
+	- (It's the same scroll that adult Raya is using as her map!)

+> **NARRATED OVER STYLISTIC PUPPETRY**

 - Namaari is the one to retell the legend, as it comes to life stylistically in Southeast Asian-inspired puppetry:
 	- Kumandra used to be lush when humans lived harmoniously alongside dragons - magical creatures who brought us water and rain and peace.
 	- Then, the Druun monsters attacked: multiplying as they consumed life and turned everyone they touched into stone.